joshiemoore/snakeware/snakeware/README.md

 # snakeware build docs

 The snakeware build system is based on buildroot and the process is almost entirely automated.

-The build will take quite a long time the first time you do it, but it will only take a couple minutes each subsequent time (unless you do a `make clean` in the buildroot directory).
+The build will take quite a long time the first time you do it, but it will only take a couple of minutes each subsequent time (unless you do a `make clean` in the buildroot directory).

 Currently supported platforms:

 * x86-64
 * rpi4

 ## Build Process

 ### 1. Run `./build.sh <platform>`

 `<platform>` should be one of the supported platforms from the above list.

 This script is the longest part of the process, as it makes a clone of buildroot, which then downloads and makes all the necessary sources.

 ### 2. Done!

 If the build is successful, a `snakeware.iso` file will be generated and placed in this directory.

 You can run this image in QEMU, or dd it to a flash drive to try running it on real hardware.

 ## Other info

 TODO

 ## Ports

 snakeware will always be primarily focused on x86-64, but buildroot makes it possible to build for other platforms.